lovepamba/lovepamba.github.io/about.md

 #### The Good/Better Season
 *I am in a good season.*

 Generally now, I am a pretty happy and content person.
-I am aware of history and stay knowledgeable about current events.
+I don't have periods where I completely shutdown overwhelmed by depression anymore.
+I cite history and stay knowledgeable about current events.
 I have and continue to gain necessary skills for modern survival.
 I work a corporate job that provides a very decent salary (I say that from the viewpoint of being African-American and a woman).
 And at this point, I feel like I am being paid fairly. *I will let you know if that changes*.

 I love to create.
 I am fascinated with coding.
 There are so many free or low-cost resources that allow us to build - possibly something great that resonates with others.